Smooth North East: Global Radio franchisee under Communicorp ownership

 Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 Global reached an agreement to sell Smooth North East and seven others to Communicorp, as part of a plan to allay competition fears following Global's purchase of GMG Radio.

 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
 Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.

 The local studios are shared with Global-owned stations Capital North East and Heart North East.
 In May 2015, all three stations moved to new studios at Wellbar Central in Newcastle city centre.

 In September 2019, following OFCOM's decision to relax local content obligations from commercial radio, Smooth's local Drivetime and weekend shows were replaced by network programming from London.
 Local news bulletins, traffic updates and advertising were retained, alongside the station's North East breakfast show.

 Programming

-Local programming is produced and broadcast from Global's Newcastle studios from 6-10am on weekdays.
-All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.
+As of 22 February 2025, programming is broadcast and produced from Global's London headquarters, or studios in Birmingham and Manchester.

 News

 Global's Newsroom broadcasts regional news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends.
-The bulletins are produced for Communicorp by Global's Newcastle newsroom, which also produces bulletins for Capital and Heart in the North East.

-National news updates air hourly from Global's London headquarters at all other times.